Samsung/tizen-docs/docs/application/web/get-started/addon/first-addon.md

 <a name="configuration"></a>
 ### Manage addon configuration

-To view and modify the addon configuration:
+To view and modify the addon configuration, follow these steps:

 1. In the **Project Explorer** view, double-click the **config.xml** file of the addon.
 Tizen Studio opens the file in the addon configuration editor.